thomasjohncole/book-catalog/README.md

 # Book Catalog 2018 #
 ## Project 4 in the Full Stack Web Developer Nanodegree ##

 The Book Catalog 2018 is a web application which displays information about various books by performing various SQL queries and displaying the results in a user-friendly format.
-Information such as author, title, category, and a breif description are displayed in the browser.
+Information such as author, title, category, and a brief description are displayed in the browser.

 This is a CRUD (Create, Read, Update, Delete) application built with the Flask web framework using Python.